“A well-crafted piece that mixes blazing fanfare-like material with a sweet secondary tune that could have come from the pen of Aaron Copland”

 — Performed by the Endless Mountain Music Festival Orchestra, Stephen Gunzenhauser, conductor, July 27, 2019

-— To be performed by the Battle Creek Symphony, Anne Harrigan, conductor, October 2, 2021
+— Performed by the Battle Creek Symphony, Anne Harrigan, conductor, October 2, 2021

-— To be performed by the Kentucky Symphony Orchestra, James R. Cassidy, conductor, October 16, 2021
+— Performed by the Kentucky Symphony Orchestra, James R. Cassidy, conductor, October 16, 2021

 — Kalamazoo Symphony premiere broadcast on WMUK, Kalamazoo, September 2000